nucleome/docs/source/component_genome.rst

 A save-to-png button (|gb-screenshot|) can directly export the screenshot of the current panel into a png image file.
 You can also create a high-quality image of the current genome browser's view including the highlights using the print button (|gb-print|) in the genome browser toolbar.
 You can choose a file format for the downloaded image from pixel-based graphics (png format) and vector-based graphics (SVG, pdf).
-Vector-based graphics can be further edited for publication using the edit tool provided on the Nucleome Browser or commercial softwares such as Adobe Illustrator.
+Vector-based graphics can be further edited for publication using the edit tool provided on the Nucleome Browser or commercial software such as Adobe Illustrator.
 Notably, the print function can only save the current panel into an image file.
 You need to save views for different genome browser panels one-by-one.